 The SMC Supplier Code of Conduct (Code) underpins all the key sustainability principles and summarises the key requirements suppliers must meet in order to work with our brand.
 The Code is based on the fundamental conventions of the International Labour Organisation (ILO) and specifically prohibits use of forced labour and modern slavery.
 In addition to the Code, the SMC Responsible Sourcing Guide provides detailed information about specific policies and guidance for suppliers to support them with complying with the SMC Code of Conduct.
 Apart from the Code and Responsible Sourcing Guide, SMC has a number of standalone policies on specific topics.
 These are periodically updated, and new policies are developed in line with key risks and needs of the business.
 The Subcontracting Policy sets expectations for suppliers in regard to responsible subcontracting practices.
 We know that human rights risks, including the risk of forced labour and modern slavery, increase further down the supply chain and the Subcontracting Policy helps suppliers to communicate, monitor and maintain our standards where subcontractors are involved in production of SMC goods.

-The Stella McCartney Modern Slavery Policy for Partners and the Stella McCartney Modern Slavery Policy for internal staff were developed in consultation with four external partners specialising in human rights and have been in place since 2017.
+The SMC Modern Slavery Policy for Partners and the SMC Modern Slavery Policy for internal staff were developed in consultation with four external partners specialising in human rights and have been in place since 2017.
 The policies not only set the standards but also include guidance on modern slavery indicators, the most common risk areas and suggested due diligence for SMC suppliers.

-The Stella McCartney Modern Slavery Remediation Procedure sets out the steps to be taken if a case of modern slavery is identified.
+The SMC Modern Slavery Remediation Procedure sets out the steps to be taken if a case of modern slavery is identified.
 For example, it states that we will act with the well-being of the individuals at risk in mind and that we will support our partners in developing and implementing a remediation plan.
 Suppliers and licensees are required to read and comply with the SMC Supplier Code of Conduct and all relevant standalone policies at the beginning of their relationship with SMC, to confirm they understand and comply with their content.

-All of our policies are translated in all the languages relevant to the countries we have operations in and are available on our SMC Sustainability Hub and soon on our website as well.
+All of our policies are translated in all the languages relevant to the countries we have operations in and are available on our SMC Sustainability Hub.